 4. Feather Falling on the Ground

-A feather when falls on the ground from a certain height, tends to float and move slowly towards the ground.
-The force attracting the feather towards the ground is the gravitational force.
-While the force which resists the fall and motion of the feather is the air resistance force.
+A feather when falls on the ground from a certain height, it tends to float and move slowly towards the ground.
+The force attracting the feather towards the ground is the gravitational force, while the force that resists the fall and motion of the feather is the air resistance force.

 5. Paper Plane

-A paper plane floats smoothly in the air if constructed properly.
-This is because the structure of the paper plane is sharp from the front side.
+A paper plane floats smoothly in the air if constructed properly and to achieve this, the front side of the paper plane is made sharp.
 This sharp edge helps the paper plane to cut through the air and avoid the air resistance force.
 This helps the plane to advance smoothly and swiftly.

 6. Light Objects Floating

-The objects that are lighter than air or the objects having a low mass do not fall on the ground directly.
-Instead, they tend to float in the air.
+The objects that are lighter than air, or the objects having a low mass, do not fall on the ground directly, instead they tend to float in the air.
 The force applied by the air on the object in the upward direction is known as the air resistance force.
-In case the object is thrown from a height in a vacuum environment, it tends to fall on the ground directly because there exists no air to provide the air resistance force and oppose the motion of the object.
+In case the object is thrown from a height in a vacuum, it tends to fall on the ground directly because there will be no air to provide the air resistance force and oppose the motion of the object.

-An aeroplane requires some serious points to keep in mind while constructing it.
-The engine, wings, and propellers are designed in such a way that enough thrust can be generated that helps the plane to overcome the air resistance force.
+The engine, wings, and propellers of an aeroplane are designed in such a way that enough thrust can be generated that helps the plane to overcome the air resistance force.
 The friction introduced by the air is also responsible to generate turbulence.
-However, air resistance causes no difficulty in case of a rocket because a rocket has to exhibit motion in space, which is an environment that does not contain air and therefore, is free from air resistance force.
+However, air resistance causes no difficulty in the case of a rocket because a rocket has to exhibit motion in space, which is an environment that does not contain air, and therefore, it is free from air resistance force.